yaph/wim/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-WIM Watermark Images could always use more documentation, whether as part of the
+WIM Web Images could always use more documentation, whether as part of the
-official WIM Watermark Images docs, in docstrings, or even on the web in blog posts,
+official WIM Web Images docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback